Rotax

 Rotax is the brand name for a range of internal combustion engines developed and manufactured by the Austrian company BRP-Rotax GmbH & Co KG (until 2016 BRP-Powertrain GmbH & Co.
-KG), in turn owned by the Canadian Bombardier Recreational Products.
+KG), in turn owned by the Canadian Bombardier Recreational Products (BRP).
+Under the Rotax brand, the company is one of the world's largest producers of light piston engines.

 Rotax four-stroke and advanced two-stroke engines are used in a wide variety of small land, sea and airborne vehicles.
-Bombardier Recreational Products (BRP) use them in their own range of such vehicles.
-In the light aircraft class, in 1998 Rotax outsold all other aero engine manufacturers combined.
+Bombardier Recreational Products use them in their own range of such vehicles.
+Since the 1990s, Rotax has been the world's dominant supplier of engines for ultralight aircraft and light sport aircraft, and a major producer of engines for other light aircraft.

 History

-The company was founded in 1920 in Dresden, Germany, as ROTAX-WERK AG.
-In 1930, it was taken over by Fichtel & Sachs and transferred its operations to Schweinfurt, Germany.
+The company was founded in 1920 in Dresden, Saxony, Germany, as ROTAX-WERK AG, the name referring to the "rotanda axis" used in the 1906 bicycle freewheel patent by Friedrich Theodor Gottschalk (1858-1932).
+In 1930, Rotax was taken over by Fichtel & Sachs and transferred its operations, soon reduced to sales, to Schweinfurt, northern Bavaria, Germany.
+When this area came within reach of allied bombing in 1943, the engine production of Fichtel & Sachs was moved further south-east within the Greater German Reich, to Wels, Reichsgau Oberdonau, into the facilities of Reform-Werke Bauer & Co that had produced agricultural machines.
+To conceal this move, the Rotax name was used.

-Operations were moved to Wels, Austria, in 1943 and finally to Gunskirchen, Austria, in 1947.
+After the war, under US control, Reform-Werke Bauer resumed agricultural production in the Wels city center near the central station.
+Rotax was moved to nearby Gunskirchen in 1947, and ownership was transferred by the 1955 Austrian State Treaty to Austria.
 In 1959, the majority of Rotax shares were taken over by the Vienna-based Lohner-Werke, a manufacturer of car and railway wagon bodies.

 In 1970, Lohner-Rotax was bought by the Canadian Bombardier Inc. The former Bombardier branch, Bombardier Recreational Products, now an independent company, uses Rotax engines in its ground vehicles, personal water craft, and snowmobiles.

 Applications

 Snowmobiles

-Ski-Doo snowmobiles from Bombardier Recreational Products are equipped with Rotax engines, including two-stroke and four-stroke, turbocharged and naturally aspirated, two- and three-cylinder models.
+The original application for Rotax engines was Ski-Doo snowmobiles from Bombardier Recreational Products including two-stroke and four-stroke, turbocharged and naturally aspirated, two- and three-cylinder models.

 Aircraft

-Rotax supplies aircraft engines for ultralight aircraft, light aircraft and unmanned aerial vehicles.
+Rotax is one of the world's principal suppliers of aircraft engines for ultralight aircraft, light aircraft and unmanned aerial vehicles.
+Between 1985 and 1995, 60,000 Rotax engines were sold for aircraft propulsion.
+In the light aircraft class, in 1998 Rotax outsold all other aero engine manufacturers combined.
+Their four-stroke engines powered most U.S.-certified light sport aircraft when they first appeared around 2004.
+Over two decades later, Rotax engines remain the most popular line of engines for light sport and ultralight aircraft, and the second-most-popular (after Lycoming Engines) for U.S. Experimental / Amateur-Built (E/A-B) aircraft.